buseskorkmaz/FMs-at-work/README.md

 For all configs, use paths relative to the repo root.

-## A Few Abstrations to be Aware of
+## A Few Abstractions to be Aware of

 Hackernews and Workable implement a few base classes.
 Once implemented, all the offline RL algorithms can be applied to the task in a plug-and-play manner.
 See the "Creating Your Own Tasks" section for an overview of what should be implemented in order to create your own tasks.
 Below, we outline the key abstractions that make this possible.